magpieiot/transee/README.md

 - **Subtitles (.srt):** Perfectly timed captions for video editors and content creators.
 - **Rich JSON:** For developers who want to integrate the output into other workflows.

-### 3. Real-time Live Captions
+### 3. Real-time Live Review
-Don't just transcribe files—capture live audio from your microphone.
-Perfect for meetings, lectures, or live-coding sessions.
-Transee handles real-time inference with minimal latency.
+Not only can you preview the transcription results in real-time when transcribing files, but you can also capture live audio from your microphone.
+It is perfect for meetings, lectures, or live coding sessions.

 ### 4. Advanced Multilingual Support
 Whisper is trained on 680,000 hours of multilingual and multitask supervised data.
 Transee inherits this power, allowing you to transcribe and translate over 90 languages with high robustness to accents and background noise.